itsKaspar/tomato/README.md

 - utilities inspired by [Way Spurr-Chen](https://github.com/wayspurrchen)'s [moshy](https://github.com/wayspurrchen/moshy).
 - functionality based off of [Tomasz Sulej](https://github.com/tsulej)'s research on AVI file structure.

 It was designed to operate on video frame ordering, substraction and duplication.
-Which means you can reproduce any of the popular datamoshing effects and more.
-Different modes include :

-- i-frame deletion
-- i-frame swapping
-- p-frame duplication (and pulsing)
+- `ikill` - Destroys all of the iframes
+- `iswap` - Advances all of the iframes on sequence furthers
-- p-frame shuffling
+- `bloom` - Duplicates `c` times p-frame number `n`
+- `pulse` - Duplicates groups of `c` p-frames every `n` frames
+- `shuffle` - Every p-frame gets a `p` % chance to be shuffled

+/!\ regardless of the option used the 1st iframe of the video will remain unaffected /!\

 ## Examples of usage